Free Case Evaluation

 Social isolation: As a result of an injury, someone can be left isolated from their network of friends and professional connections.
 This can happen because the combination of medical recovery and prescription side effects can make socializing properly impossible.
 When this results in depression, alienation, or even a loss of social status, it may become a factor in the award.

-Lack of consortium and other injuries that affect quality of life: Some injuries that seriously inhibit quality of life may be considered a factor in awards.
+Loss of consortium and other injuries that affect quality of life: Some injuries that seriously inhibit quality of life may be considered a factor in awards.
 Injuries that result in an inability to have sex can be devastating to existing marriages or other relationships and may be factored more heavily as a result.

 How Pain and Suffering Claims are Proven